pparth230/Parth.github.io/index.md

 ---
 layout: home
-title: Blog
 ---

-I write to make sure I have understood the concepts well
+I write to make sure I have understood the concept.